Qiskit/rustworkx/paper.md

 # Statement of need

 _retworkx_ is a general-purpose graph theory library focused on performance.
-It wraps low-level Rust code [@Matsakis2014] into a flexible Python API, providing fast implementations for popular graph algorithms.
+It wraps low-level Rust code [@Matsakis2014] into a flexible Python API, providing fast implementations for graph data structures and popular graph algorithms. _retworkx_ also has additional features such as support for multi-threading via rayon [@Stone2021], and support for plotting using the **`retworkx.visualization`** module.

-_retworkx_ originated from the performance demands of the Qiskit compiler [@Qiskit2021].
-At first, Qiskit used the _NetworkX_ library [@SciPyProceedings_11] to construct directed acyclic graph (DAG) representations of quantum circuits which the compiler operates on to perform analysis and transformations [@Childs2019].
-As the development of Qiskit progressed, the input size of the executed quantum circuits grew, and _NetworkX_ started to become a bottleneck.
-Hence, _retworkx_ development emerged to cover the graph usage in Qiskit.
+_retworkx_ is inspired by the _NetworkX_ library [@SciPyProceedings_11], but meets the needs of users that also need performance.
+Even though _NetworkX_ is the de-facto standard graph and network analysis library for Python, it shows performance concerns. _NetworkX_ is implemented purely in Python, which leads to bottlenecks in computationally intensive applications that use graph algorithms.

+_retworkx_ TODO.

 # Related work

 The graph and network analysis ecosystem for Python is rich, with many libraries available. _igraph_ [@Csardi2006], _graph-tool_ [@Peixoto2014], _SNAP_ [@Leskovec2016], and _Networkit_ [@Staudt2016] are Python libraries written in C or C++ that can replace _NetworkX_ with better performance.
 We also highlight _SageMath_'s graph theory module [@Sagemath2020], which has a stronger focus in mathematics than _NetworkX_.

-However, the authors found that no library matched the flexibility that _NetworkX_ provided for interacting with graphs. _igraph_ is efficient for static large graphs, but does not handle graph updates as efficiently. _SNAP_ and _Networkit_ do not support weights with arbitrary Python types, because their weighted graph implementations are type-specific to primitives such as floats or strings. _graph-tool_ supports graph weights at the cost of maintaing the weights in a separate data structure.
+However, the authors found that no library matched the flexibility that _NetworkX_ provided for interacting with graphs. _igraph_ is efficient for static large graphs, but does not handle graph updates as efficiently. _SNAP_ and _Networkit_ do not support weights with arbitrary Python types. _graph-tool_ supports graph weights at the cost of maintaing the weights in a separate data structure.
 Thus, the main contribution of _retworkx_ is keeping the ease of use of _NetworkX_ without sacrificing performance.

 # Graph data structures